Skip to Content

 Can I change or revoke my trust after it has been created?

-Do trusts provide protection from creditors or lawsuits?
+Do trusts protect from creditors or lawsuits?

 Certain types of trusts, such as irrevocable trusts, may offer protection from creditors, but this depends on the specific terms of the trust and your situation.
 Revocable trusts do not shield assets from creditors during your lifetime.
 We discuss which options best fit your goals during your planning process.